My Story

 Deep struggle

-Full of fear and shame, I felt stuck as a victim in painful circumstances, triggered constantly by past pain, over-reactive and completely exhausted (see Blog post 1 “What is our best self?” for how unresolved pain keeps us from being our best self).
+Full of fear, shame and resentment, I felt stuck as a victim in painful and hurtful circumstances, triggered constantly by past issues, over-reactive and completely exhausted (see Blog post 1 “What is our best self?” for how unresolved pain keeps us from being our best self).

 I met with counselors and journaled volumes.

-My hospital workplace gave me access to courses and workshops that were helpful to my clients- and to me (like self-compassion).
+My hospital workplace gave me access to courses and workshops that were helpful to my clients- and to me (like self-compassion, narrative therapy, collaboration and motivational interviewing).

 And countless hours were spent talking with great people (you know who you are - and thank you!)